FIRST-YEAR COMPOSITION AND RHETORIC PROGRAM

-While first-year composition may be seen as a service course, in which the goal is to meet the needs of the academic community, we believe that the best way to meet those needs is by teaching critical literacy, that is, teaching our students to think, read (listen, view, watch, perceive), and write critically.
-Within this overarching goal are the subordinate goals of (1) preparing first-year composition students for their reading and writing projects in their other university courses, and (2) preparing them for critical citizenship beyond the writing classroom and the university.
-We believe that the goals of the larger academic community and more importantly of our culture and democracy, will, in the long run, be best served by our pursuit of these goals together.
+While first-year composition may be seen as a service course in which the goal is to meet the needs of the academic community, we believe that the best way to meet those needs is by teaching critical literacy, that is, teaching our students to think, read (listen, view, watch, perceive), and write critically.
+Within this overarching goal are the subordinate goals of 1) preparing first-year composition students for their reading and writing projects in their other university courses and 2) preparing them for critical citizenship beyond the writing classroom and the university.
+We believe that the goals of the larger academic community and, more importantly, of our culture and democracy will be best served by our pursuit of these goals together.

 Our pursuit of said goals will be based on a rhetorical approach to composition and the development of the skills of critical thinking, reading, and writing, that is, the development of critical literacy, including media and cultural literacies.
 If literacy means the ability to read and write functionally, then media literacy and cultural literacy comprise the ability to read critically the range of messages transmitted by all the vehicles of cultural production, particularly the news and entertainment media, and to clearly express, in writing, the results of that critical reading activity.

 In practice, writing projects will be based on real-world genres rather than genres manufactured specifically and exclusively for the writing classroom.
 Writing, whether academic or public, comes from research.
 Both academic writing and the best public writing honor this principle, though in different genres.
 Therefore it is essential to teach sound research techniques, which will be supported by our focus on critical reading.

 In Composition I, the focus will be on building the skills necessary for academic research and writing and on introducing the student to the relationships between academic and public writing.